IT ALL BEGINS WITH AN IDEA.

 SeaBCC comprises internal partnership with Puckduction, The Devil’s Advocates, Fat Bottom Productions and The Artisan Guild, all entities who perform, produce, or otherwise actively engage in the Seattle Burlesque Community, Scene and Industry.
 All of us as performers have engaged, advocated and worked throughout the Seattle burlesque, theater and performance community in various capacities, individually and together.

-The internal partnership shares the collective effort of operating our business through a board of 13 members with a chair, co-chair, two co-treasurers and secretary.
+The internal partnership shares the collective effort of operating our business through a board with a chair, co-chair, two co-treasurers and a secretary.
 Through this partnership fundamental decisions are made as a collective under SeaBCC.